meatherly/meatherly.github.com/_posts/2015-05-11-phoenixauthentication.md

 end
 ```

-Now let's implement the RegistrationController's create action.
-This will create the user and store their ecto model in the session if all their validations pass or it will render the `new/2` action if the validations fail.
+Now implement the RegistrationController's create action.
+This will create the user and store their ecto model in the session if all their validations pass or it will render the `new/2` action if the validation fails.

 ``` elixir
 # phitter/web/controllers/registration_controller.ex